-- Less disease spread: Having plants isolated in their own pots lessens risk of soil-borne disease spreading.
+- Less disease spread: Having plants isolated in their own pots lessens risk of soil-borne disease spread.

-There are several types of containers that can be used for growing vegetables or ornaments pots.
-Here's what to take into consideration when picking out a container for growing vegetables and other plants:
+There are several types of planters that can be used for growing vegetables or flowers in pots.
+Here's what to consider when choosing containers for growing vegetables and other plants:

-- Size of the plant: It is important to use containers that can accommodate roots of the plants as sizes and rooting depths will vary.
-Consider the pot size (both diameter and depth) first and make sure it matches the growing requirements of the plant you are putting into the pot.
+- Size of the plant: It is important to use containers that can accommodate the roots of the plants, as sizes and rooting depths will vary.
+Consider the pot size (both diameter and depth) first, and make sure it matches the growing requirements of the plants.

-- Type of material: Containers, pots and planter boxes are made of many types of materials, including clay, plastic, metallic, ceramic and wood. pots, barrels and planter boxes.
+- Type of material: Containers, pots and planter boxes are made of many types of materials, including clay, plastic, metallic, ceramic and wood.
 If you are growing edibles like salad greens, tomato plants, radishes or other vegetables and herbs, the container must be made out a food-safe material.

 - If your pots are going to stand in your yard or garden, you may want to put them on top of a few bricks or pavers to help them drain when you water.
 Elevating the containers will also help keep dirt from splashing on them when it rains.

-Dwarf varieties grow well in containers.
+Look for compact varieties that grow well in containers.
 Try bush beans or tomatoes, or dwarf conifers, cannas or dahlias.
-For fun, grow a theme container garden.
+For fun, grow a themed container garden.
 Plant peppers, tomatoes and basil for a pizza garden; lemon balm, chamomile and apple mint for a tea garden; or a griller’s garden with rosemary, thyme and peppers for flavoring grilled meats or fish.

 Before you plant, spend a few days watching the sun to determine how many hours of sunlight the indoor or outdoor space receives.
 Does the spot you’ve picked out get full sun, part sun or shade?
 The amount of light your containers get will determine what kind of plants will thrive there.

 Don’t worry if you’ve got a shady spot; there are plenty of plants that thrive in the shade.
-Some shade-loving vegetables include lettuce, peas, Swiss chard, broccoli. cilantro or arugula.
+Some shade-loving vegetables include lettuce, peas, Swiss chard, broccoli, cilantro or arugula.
 Some colorful flowers and foliage that don’t need a lot of sun include coleus, impatiens, creeping Jenny, tuberous begonias, fuchsias, flowering maples and torenia.
-Dwarf hydrangeas also grow beautifully in large containers in the shade.
+Compact hydrangeas also grow beautifully in large containers in the shade.